peoples-cloud/pc/README.md

 * investigations into running everything on raspberry pis (i.e. cross-compiling binaries for the pi)
 * investigations into exposing ports so potentially webservices could run easily
 * investigations into supporting other languages, and potentially most languages!
+* investgations into technical audits that will allow for traceability of deployed programs (and thus some form of security for hosts)
+* exposing under-the-hood details via options for communities that want to tinker with it a bit more, and know how
 * lots and lots of bugfixes :bug:

 # requirements